ChalmersLibrary/chami/README.md

 # Chami

+This is now archived as it is not by us anymore.

 **Cha**lmers Library **mi**ddleware for transferring bibliographic data from Swedish Union Catalog LIBRIS to library service platform FOLIO.

 ![alt text](/pictures/chami_workflow_trim.gif)